 The Change Chronicles: A Novel of the Sixties Antiwar Movement

 A young woman's journey to radical consciousness, motherhood, and "revolutionary hope" in the nonviolent antiwar movement of late-1960s Berkeley.
-Highlighted by the Port Chicago Vigil and civil disobedience demonstrations against the Concord Naval Weapons Station near the San Francisco Bay Area, this novel explores how "the Movement" changed each woman and man who lived it.
+This novel, highlighted by the Port Chicago Vigil/demonstrations against the Concord Naval Weapons Station in the SF Bay Area, explores how "the Movement" changed each woman and man who lived it.

-[Part 3 of this novel appeared, in very different form, as "You asked 'What was happening then?'" in Vietnam Generation, vol. 6.]
+[Part 3 of The Change Chronicles appeared (in different form) as "You asked 'What was happening then?'" in Vietnam Generation, vol. 6.]

 Except (from Part 1)

-. . . as he stepped around the table toward her, his hands slowly lifted.
+As he stepped around the table, his hands slowly lifted.
 His fingers spread to touch her hair.

 Excerpt (from Part 3)

-. . .
-Marines lounged against the chainlink fence not far from the closest police cars.
-The television crew, looking bored, lounged on the tailgate of their van and chain-smoked cigarettes.
+Across the road, Marines lounged against the chainlink fence near the closest police cars.
+The television crew, looking bored, lounged on the tailgate of their van and chainsmoked cigarettes.
 In the pasture, crickets chirred.
 A police radio sputtered.
-Someone said, "Look."

 Far away from Concord shone the five yellow lights of a truck.

-The first truck swerved, the heavy momentum of its bombs behind it.
-Bomb-crates swaying, lurching forward, it sped through the gate into the base.
+The first truck swerved, the heavy momentum of its bombs behind it; swaying, bomb-crates lurching, it sped through the gate onto the base.
 Across the road, a dozen hecklers laughed.

-Out from the blackness, its five lights gleaming, the second truck loomed--again, too fast.
+Out from the blackness, the second truck loomed up--again, the five lights gleaming, again too fast.

 The person—for a moment, she could see him—was Ted, leaning forward, arms bent as if to shield himself.
 She did not like the way he held his arms.
-This person, he was goiing—whoever he was, now she couldn't see—was going to be killed.
+And this person, he was goiing—whoever he was, now she couldn't see—was going to be killed.

-And there's nothing I can do to stop this.
-I'd only confuse his timing, distract him.
-Her eyes turned away into darkness—the flat white road.
+There is nothing I can do to stop this.
+I'd just confuse his timing, distract him.
+Her eyes turned away to darkness—the flat white road.
 And if I move, the hecklers will attack us, and the people here, the baby, will be hurt.
-If this was even happening—
+If this is even happening—

 Gears ground; the truck braked hard.
 She half-glimpsed, in the white light, five Marines rush forward, attack the person.
 Blocking her vision, the high-packed truck lurched past.

-Whoever this person, they were dragging him along the pavement in the camera lights, hitting him with nightsticks, knocking him to the ground.
-Her feet would not move.
+And, whoever this person, they were dragging him in the camera lights, hitting him with nightsticks, knocking him to the ground.
+But her feet would not move.
 Not I who's stopped a truck.
 I, who'd only make things worse.

+. . .
 Samantha was running out onto the road--throwing herself across the demonstrator, one hand upraised toward the Marines.
-A sergeant shouted, raised his club, then lowered it to his side, snapping a command; the Marines pulled away.
+A sergeant shouted, lifed his club, then lowered it to his side, snapping a command; the Marines pulled away.

 In the camera lights, people were helping the demonstrator back, covered with gravel and bruises.
 There was a wide‑eyed focus on each person's face.
-Nora could see now; the demonstrator was Ted.
+Now Nora could see--the demonstrator was Ted.